Mohammednihaln/upi-splitter/README.md

 ## 🙏 Acknowledgments

 - Built using spec-driven development with Kiro AI
-- QR code generation powered by [QRCode.js](https://github.com/davidshimjs/qrcodejs)
-- Designed for the Indian freelancer community
+- Designed for the freelancer community

 ## 📞 Support